-5. False Discovery Rate - the FDR, estimated using the method of Benjamini and Hochberg (When results are sorted by p-value, a FDR < 0.05 is interpreted to mean that approximately 5% of the concepts with lesser or equal p-value are false positives).
+6. False Discovery Rate - the FDR, estimated using the method of Benjamini and Hochberg (When results are sorted by p-value, a FDR < 0.05 is interpreted to mean that approximately 5% of the concepts with lesser or equal p-value are false positives).

-To map a concept on the graph, click on the concept name in the Data Panel.
-The concept will then be highlighted in the graph (associated nodes turn yellow and associated edges turn red).
+To map a concept on the graph, click on the concept name in the Table Panel.
+The concept will then be highlighted in the graph (associated nodes and edges turn yellow.).